 When PEST runs with varied model parameters, some of these runs may produce dry cells, and as a result MODFLOW assigns head values equal to -1.0e30 to all the dry cells.
 This can cause the objective function to be skewed, and the subsequent model runs to fail to converge.
 If the “Keep minimum saturated thickness for the bottom layer” option is activated by assigning an appropriate head value to the bottom cell, MODFLOW will keep the bottom cell saturated.
 It prevents the column from drying out, ensures that PEST will continue running even though the calculated head is actually below the bottom layer of the model, and helps with model convergence.
 It is recommended to not activate this option in the first run of a model because it is important to know if the dry cells exist or not, and by preventing the column from drying out, the model results could be misleading.

 Cell re-wetting often promotes a non-converging or unstable solution, which may be indicated by cells cycling between wet and dry.
 If this happens, we recommend you try the following:

-•Make inactive any cells that you know should never become wet.
+•Set any cells that you know should never become wet to inactive.

 •Increase the Wetting threshold value.
 This makes it more difficult for a cell to be wetted, and therefore helps stop MODFLOW from repeatedly turning a cell on and then off again.
 However, the solution may become less accurate since cells that should become wet might stay dry.